gretelai/gretel-python-client/docs/bigquery/index.rst

-Google Big Query Integration
+Google BigQuery Integration
 ----------------------------

 The Gretel Client provides interfaces that make it easy to work directly with BigQuery DataFrames via the ``bigframes`` Python package.

-In order to use the Big Query integration, you must install ``bigframes`` directly.
+In order to use the BigQuery integration, you must install ``bigframes`` directly.
 It is not installed as a dependency of the Gretel SDK.